myrobotzone/owi-arm-dotnet/README.md

 arm.Disconnect();
 ```

+## Nuget Package
+The library is available as a [nuget package](https://www.nuget.org/packages/owi-arm-dotnet/).

 ## Sample application

 The sample application can be used to access all of the robotic arm features via a basic user interface.